colorstackorg/oyster/CONTRIBUTING.md

 You'll notice that a lot of environment variables are empty.
-Most of these empty variables are tied to the 3rd party integrations we have with platforms such as Postmark for sending emails and Google for authentication.
-If you would like to enable these integrations in development, please see the [How to Enable Integrations](./docs/how-to-enable-integrations.md) documentation.
+Most of these empty variables are tied to the 3rd party integrations we have with platforms such as Google for authentication.
+If you would like to enable these integrations in development, please see the
+[How to Enable Integrations](./docs/how-to-enable-integrations.md) documentation.